Snapshotting

 snapdir manifest ./my-dir

 By default paths are emitted ./-relative; pass --absolute for absolute paths.
 Symlinks are followed unless you pass --no-follow.
-To snapshot only part of a tree, filter with --paths <PATTERN> (include) or --exclude <PATTERN> (exclude); the exclude pattern is an extended regex and understands the %system% / %common% macros for the usual noise files.
+To leave out generated or machine-local files, pass --exclude <PATTERN>; the pattern is an extended regex and understands the %system% / %common% macros for the usual noise files.

 # Everything except VCS metadata and build output.